 Got your scuba-senses tingling?
-Well read on, because that’s not even the half of it.
+Well that’s not even half of it.
+Keep reading to find out more from our experienced dive travel experts.

 What’s so special about the Galapagos?